Bogotá Bracelet: Detention

-In the England camp many of the players considered the charge ridiculous and treated it as a joke.
+In the England camp, many players considered the charge ridiculous and treated it as a joke.
 Ramsey was more concerned as the matter disrupted his carefully planned preparations for the World Cup, and made a contingency plan to play Norman Hunter in Moore's central defensive role and make Alan Mullery the team's captain.
-He was facing up to the possibility that he might lose Moore for the entire World Cup.
+He was facing up to the possibility that he might lose Moore for the entire tournament.

-In Bogotá, Moore was taken before a judge, Justice Peter Dorado, and questioned for four hours.
-Moore denied he knew anything about the theft or had even ever seen the bracelet in question.
+In Bogotá, Moore was taken before judge Peter Dorado and questioned for four hours.
+He denied any knowledge about the theft or even seeing the bracelet in question.
 Confused by the conflicting claims, Justice Dorado arranged for the authorities to stage a re-enactment of the incident with Moore and Padilla.
 Her version was undermined as she claimed that Moore had slipped the bracelet into the left-hand pocket of his blazer, and it was demonstrated that the blazer had no pocket on the left side.
 She then changed various parts of her story and eventually left in tears.
-It was also questioned why the fresh witness, Alvaro Suarez waited four days to come forward.
+It was also questioned why the fresh witness, Alvaro Suarez, waited four days to come forward.
 There were also conflicting suggestions about the value of the bracelet.
 Initially it was said to be valued around £500, but later it is claimed to be worth £5,000, while the owner of the shop requested £6,000 in compensation.
 As Moore was driven back from the re-enactment, cries of "Viva Bobby" could be heard from the streets.

 Harold Wilson hoped that a strong performance by England at the World Cup would boost the chances of his governing Labour Party being re-elected in the 1970 General Election.
 Wilson was so concerned by Moore's arrest that he requested repeated lobbying of the Colombian government by the British embassy in Bogotá.
 The Colombians were wary of creating what was fast becoming a diplomatic incident.